thedcfix/AutomaticTrading/README.md

 **THE PROBLEM:**

-detecting the best configuration means finding 3 parameters: N, the length of the short moving average and the length of the long moving average.
+Detecting the best configuration means finding 3 parameters: N, the length of the short moving average and the length of the long moving average.
 Being a parameters discovery problem, time complexity becomes O(n^3).

 To evaluate a configuration (set of 3 parameters), the code exploits the simulator; it essentially applies the parameters and runs a paper simulation against the historical log (log_completo.dat).
 In the end it evaluates the final value (BUDGET + PROFIT) of such configuration.
 The initial budget is set to 100.
 If the simulator reveals that the final BUDGET + PROFIT (profit is whatevere exceeds 100), I&#39;m gaining money with the configuration, otherwise I&#39;m loosing.